-Cultural heritage signs installed at Mumbulla Falls, in Biamanga National Park, describe the rich cultural connections between the various Yuin tribes.
-Connections based on trade, ceremonial pathways, ritual places and ancestral journeys are highlighted along with an historical timeline.
+Cultural heritage signs installed at Mumbulla Falls in Biamanga National Park describe the rich cultural connections between the Yuin tribes.
+We highlighted connections based on trade, ceremonial pathways, ritual and ancestral journeys along with an historical timeline.

 Cultural Heritage Signs – Gulaga Mountain

 At 800m high, the granite landmark, Gulaga Mountain, commands an amazing view of the surrounding pastures, coastal lakes and ocean.
 Known to the Yuin (pronounced ba-ju-in) people as Mother Mountain, she is a reliable harbinger of local weather.

 “Gulaga is my anchor to home,” says Yuin elder Iris White, who grew up in the small, close-knit community of Wallaga Lake, in the shadow of Gulaga.
 Like previous generataions of her people, who stretch back some 20,000 years, Iris grew up knowing that she has a spiritual connection to Gulaga.